 I am a photo-based artist, raised in Texas and living and working in Brooklyn, NY.
-I am mostly self-taught, having learned much of what I know about photography through my father, grandfather and photography books.
+I learned most of what I know about photography through my father, grandfather and photography books.
 My work is deeply rooted in memory and nostalgia, as a result I continue to shoot film into the digital era.
 Working with film and vintage cameras allow me to maintain a direct physical connection to my work that has proven essential to my practice.
 It also allows me to achieve a particular aesthetic quality reminiscent of the old family photographs I was captivated by in my childhood.

 My project "Flower Mound," borrows its title from the suburban Texas town I grew up in.
 At the end of 2013, I started traveling back to Texas as my father was succumbing to a lengthy battle with cancer.
 Over the next few years I also lost my mother and the relationship with my long-time partner came to an end.
 Everything I considered solid within my life began to rapidly crumble before my eyes, including my self-identity.
 I turned to my camera as an attempt to regain control over my life and to save fragmented pieces of what I was about to lose forever.
 The images from this project capture fleeting moments of intimacy, joy and grief.
 Woven together they serve as a lyrical reflection on love, loss and the ephemeral nature of life.

 For prints, assignments, commissions and all other inquiries, please email: email@example.com